pearpages/mean-case-example/README.md

 var User = mongoose.model('User'); //we pull the model here that we've created in the mongoose.js file passport.use(new LocalStrategy(
-    function(username, password, done) {
+    // it's important we get the username and password, otherwise it fails function(username, password, done) {
         User.findOne({
             username: username